Close Menu

 Enhance and Protect Your Sensational Smile

-Sleep Apnea and Snoring
+Sleep Apnea and Snoring Treatment in Vista, CA

 What is Sleep Apnea?

-snoring2Sleep apnea is a dangerous condition that can usually be identified by snoring and/or choking or gasping for air during sleep.
-Since signs of the disease occur during sleep, many people may not realize they have sleep apnea until it has been identified by a loved one or diagnosed with a sleep study.
-Previously, a diagnosis would have to be made from a sleep study performed in a sleep lab.
-Fortunately, we can now test you in the comfort of your own bed with the watermark sleep study device and have a physician make the diagnosis.
+Sleep apnea is a dangerous condition that is usually characterized by snoring and choking or gasping for air during sleep.
+Many people may not realize they have sleep apnea until it is identified by a loved one or diagnosed with the help of a sleep study.
+Previously, sleep studies were only performed in labs.
+Today, we can test you in the comfort of your bed with the watermark sleep study device and have a physician diagnose your condition.

-Who is at Risk for Developing Sleep Apnea?
+Who Is at Risk for Developing Sleep Apnea?

-What are the Risks of Sleep Apnea?
+What Are the Risks of Sleep Apnea?

-Sleep Apnea Treatment
+How Is Sleep Apnea Treated?

-The Blue Dorsal Sleep Appliance
+The Blue Dorsal Sleep Appliance – An Overview

 A Dentist’s Role in Treating Sleep Apnea